Bpragnya/Data-Science/README.md

-# INeuron_Homework
+# Data-Science
-Practised assignments with respect to DS
+Topic wise assignments with respect to DS from Ineuron(@Full-Stack-Data-Science-Bootcamp)